 Tips for Picking the Right Pillow for You

 When making a decision on which pillow to buy, it’s important to focus not just on other people’s reviews but your own lifestyle and preferences.
 If you snore or have a partner that does, for example, memory foam may be a brilliant choice and save your sleep.
-If you prefer soft pillows, or your tend to run cold, a down pillow could massively improve your sleep experience.
-Taking your own lifestyle into consideration is key to make the best pillow decision for you.
+If you prefer soft pillows or tend to run cold, a down pillow could massively improve your sleep experience.
+Taking your own lifestyle into consideration is key to making the best pillow decision for you.

 Check out our full guide to buying the right pillow for your needs.

 Although there are guidelines that can help you choose the right pillow for your needs, it ultimately comes down to personal preference.
 Both down and memory foam pillows have a very distinctive feel, and depending on what you enjoy and find most comfortable either can be a great choice for a good night’s sleep.
 If you want help in getting the very best of your chosen category, though, check out our best pillow guide here.